 In Central America, migrant caravans are another product of the brutal social crisis hitting countries like Honduras, Guatemala and El Salvador for decades.
 Poverty, unemployment, and hunger force large numbers of people to undertake the long journey of more than three thousand kilometres in infra-human conditions.
 They face all kinds of climatic, geographical and social obstacles.

-Among other factors, this social catastrophe is related to decades of US meddling in Central American affairs, as well as to various murderous dictatorships that ruled the countries of the region.
+Among other factors, this social catastrophe is related to decades of U.S. meddling in Central American affairs, as well as to various murderous dictatorships that ruled the countries of this region.
 Nearly all of these military governments received support from Washington.
 Somoza’s dictatorship in Nicaragua and the previously mentioned Salvadoran regime are just two examples of it.

-Moreover, years of neo-liberal policies and free trade agreements with the United States contributed further to worsen the socio-economic situation in the region.
-In many cases, the Central American governments that carried out the neo-liberal agenda call themselves leftist and progressive.
-This is the case with the past two FMLN administrations in El Salvador, which ruled the country between 2009 and 2019, and with Daniel Ortega in Nicaragua.
-A complete understanding of the current migration wave is not possible without seeing this broader context.
+Add to this the implementation of neoliberal policies in the last decades, among which the free trade agreement signed between Central America and the United States played a key role.
+All that contributed further to worsen the socio-economic situation in the region.
+In many cases, the Central American governments that carried out the neoliberal agenda call themselves leftist and progressive.
+This is the case with the past two FMLN administrations in El Salvador, which ruled the country from 2009 to 2019, and with Daniel Ortega in Nicaragua.
+A complete understanding of the current migration wave is not possible without looking at this broader context.

 On the other hand, Central America is experiencing a sustained wave of mass struggles that have endured for many years.
 The Nicaraguan people, for example, staged a popular rebellion against the Sandinista government of Daniel Ortega, a dictatorship disguised as progressive and supported by different left-wing parties around the world.
 Honduras is currently experiencing a similar process, with massive mobilizations throughout the country against President Juan Orlando Hernández.